 Areas of counselling I deal with

 Concessions offered for

-I am also bilingual and able to converse in Welsh as well as English.
-Cymraeg yw fy mamiaith ac o ganlyniad gallaf gynnig gwasanaeth trwy gyfrwng y Gymraeg.
+I am bilingual and able to converse in Welsh as well as English.
+Cymraeg yw fy mamiaith ac felly gallaf gynnig gwasanaeth trwy gyfrwng y Gymraeg.